tyki21/itmd-362-pp/pp-10/readme.md

 * Sketch or illustrate (e.g., in Photoshop) your alternate/"b" test, placed in this directory (`pp-10/`)

 * A text description of the modification, and a description of the HTML, CSS, and JavaScript that you would need to write for the test (you do *not* have to write the actual HTML, CSS, and JavaScript, however)

+I would change the fact that automatic and street are the same thing on the Desktop, I feel like that causes confusion.

+On the mobile, have areas that are relatively close to the users current location